 1. To be early is to be on time.
 To be early and arrive with your boss's choice coffee in hand will cover a multitude of sins.
 If your call time is 7am, it doesn't mean that you're pulling in the parking lot at 7am.
 It means that at 7am, you've already parked, gathered your belongings, run to the bathroom, possibly eaten breakfast on set already and are ready to work.

 3. Own your mistakes.
-Don’t throw other people under the bus.
+Don't throw other people under the bus.
 People do this so often and everyone knows who the people are that are doing it!
-You’re not fooling anyone.
-Total respect for people who can say, “That’s actually completely my fault.”
+You're not fooling anyone.
+Total respect for people who can say, "That's actually completely my fault and it won't happen again."

-4. There’s a lot more to style than the brand or price of your clothes.
+4. There's a lot more to style than clothes.
 Real style always seems to come from inner confidence, from owning your own personal style and what makes you feel good.
 It often has little to do with the latest designer name or trend.
+It's why some people look so comfortable strolling a red carpet and others look like a fish out of water.
+I had a young client once and a half a dozen people in thought they knew what this person should be wearing, but if it's not authentic to that person you'll be able to tell.
+Trust your gut and wear what makes you feel your best, not necessarily what is trending.

 5. Write everything down.
 I have three journals full of scribbled notes that I took during my first year as a styling assistant.
 They were always with me so that I could refer back to them.
-Everything from a client’s sizing information in different designers to gate codes, addresses, and helpful hints that my boss would drop during our time together.
-I would also write myself little notes of encouragement that I could refer back to on tough days.
+What size in Dolce again?
+Which fabric blend fits best in this pant?
+Everything from a client's gate code to helpful hints that my boss would drop during our time together would be in the book.
+On the last few pages, keep a running list of your wins– times you really nailed it.
+You're going to make mistakes and have bad days and it's nice to be able to read them back and know that tomorrow is a new day.

 6. Checklists are not overrated.
-Not only are they not overrated, they’re essential!
+They're essential!
 Whether it was packing my kit for set or packing a suitcase for a work trip in another city, I had a printed list of everything I might need.
-It’s so easy to forget really simple things.
-By going over my list the day before a job I saved myself so much stress had I forgotten something essential.
+It's so easy to forget really simple things when you have a lot going on.
+By going over my list the day before a job I saved myself the stress of realizing on set that I was sans shoe horn or double stick tape.

 7. Dress for the job you want.
-It shouldn’t matter, but especially if you’re working with clothes and want people to think you know what you’re doing, you should look like you know what you’re doing.
-It’s the first impression people get of you.
+It shouldn't matter, but especially if you're working with clothes and want people to think you know what you're doing, you should look like you know what you're doing.
+Like it or not, it's the first impression people get of you.

 8. Always look for ways to take on more responsibility.
 I have watched so many people come into a job and then balk at the things their bosses were asking of them.
-“That’s not my job, ” they would say.
-If you want to keep moving up, take on the additional roles when they’re given to.
-You’ll be prepared when higher positions become available.
+"That's not my job, " they would say.
+If you want to keep moving up, take on additional roles when they're given to.
+It'll give you more experience when higher positions become available.

 9. Be kind.
-It’s so easy to get stressed and short and snappy, but just be kind.
-Especially if you’re in an industry where it’s not the standard, it really makes you stand out and people will generally be more likely to go out of their way for you.
+It's so easy to be short and snappy when things are stressful, but just be kind.
+Especially if you're in an industry where it's not the standard, it really makes you stand out and people will generally be more likely to go out of their way for you.

 10. Always leave on a positive note.
 The time comes when we all outgrow our current positions and are ready to move on to the next challenge.
 Giving your notice isn't the time to tell your boss how unappreciated you have been or how hard her job is going to be without you.
 It's the time to be so grateful for what everyone has poured into you and for the tremendous experience it has given you.
 It's a really small world.
 You never know when you'll meet again or need a reference.
 Plus, there are truly so many positives to take away from nearly every job experience.